Chriscbr/dotfiles/README.md

 ## Scripts
 Extra scripts that I wanted on my path (e.g. `wabt` WebAssembly tools that had to be manually compiled) are placed in the .scripts folder.
-If I think I will need to update / recompile these scripts often, I might consider alternative solutions besides just storing the binaries here, but for now this should be good enough.